Environment

 Measures

 To reduce water-related risks, we aim to establish a water-related risk management system for business partners that are critical to our business continuity by FY2026.
-For those business partners that are critical to our business continuity for which concerns about water-related risks were raised in the above risk assessment, we will ascertain the details of the water-related risks associated with their business activities using the EcoVadis sustainability assessment system and/or other tools.
+For those business partners that are critical to our business continuity for which concerns about water-related risks were raised in the above risk assessment, we will ascertain the details of the water-related risks associated with their business activities using the EcoVadis sustainability assessment system and/or through interviews.
 In any case in which serious water-related risks are identified in the activities of the business partners, we will conduct an on-site audit and request corrective actions.

 ONO PHARMACEUTICAL CO.,LTD., ONO PHARMACEUTICAL CO.,LTD., system